PeptidesDNA

 The nine mistakes above apply to everyone.
 Wrong technique harms every user.
 But some people develop complications faster than others at equivalent technique levels, and genetics explains part of the gap.

-Collagen gene variants affect how quickly injection micro-trauma resolves between doses.
-COL1A1 and COL5A1 variants associated with slower connective tissue repair extend the recovery window at each site.
-If you carry these variants, rotating correctly matters more, not less, because each injection point needs longer before it can safely receive another dose.
+How fast a puncture heals is partly inherited.
+COL1A1 and COL5A1 are the genes for the collagen your skin and connective tissue are built from, and the slower-healing versions stretch out the recovery window at each site.
+If you carry them, rotating correctly matters more, not less, because each point needs longer before it can safely take another dose.

 Verdict: Six rules eliminate the large majority of injection-related harm: new needle every injection, rotate sites every injection, wipe the stopper every draw, wait 30 seconds after swabbing, know your infection warning signs, and demand a Certificate of Analysis before purchasing from any vendor.